Three Orphan Kittens: Plot

 The film tells the story of three kittens, one black, one orange and one grey, and their adventures in a house.
 It begins with the kittens left out in the snow.
 They then notice the house nearby and enter it for shelter.
 They arrive at its kitchen, and begin to play there after the house's Black mammy housekeeper has finished preparing a meal.
 After more playing in various areas of the house, the film switches its focus to one particular kitten, the black one, who is chasing a feather and eventually ends up on a pianola keyboard.
-The kitten starts to play with the feather walking down the piano keyboard and the feather lands on the "on" switch with the kitten presses and the then-revealed pianola begins to play; ironically it is playing a variation of "Kitten on the Keys", a song composed by Zez Confrey in 1921.
+The kitten starts to play with the feather walking down the piano keyboard and the feather lands on the "on" switch which the kitten presses and the then-revealed pianola begins to play; ironically it is playing a variation of "Kitten on the Keys", a song composed by Zez Confrey in 1921.
 The other two kittens rejoin the first and play around the pianola.
 When the pianola finishes its song, the kittens leave it and are caught by the housekeeper.
-As she prepares to throw them out, she is stopped by a little girl, possibly version of Nancy, who decides to adopt the kittens.
+As she prepares to throw them out, she is stopped by a little girl who decides to adopt the kittens.

 Production

+Story development on the film started in February of 1934, which inspiration from the film came when strangers dropped stray cats near the Disney Hyperion Studio and from the iconic nursery rhyme Three Little Kittens.
+The short was also given the production # of US 30 with a temporarily working title "Three Little Kittens".
+Animation started in March 25 of 1935 where the animators studied real kittens, and observed their movement and expressions to give more realistic animation to the kittens in the film.
+This served at the time, as animation experimentation for other future works to be produced by the Disney Studio, most notably Snow White and the Seven Dwarfs.
+A list of which animators animated which scene is listed down below.